fgomez98/Burger-Bot/README.md

 The adopted solution requires the acquisition of at least one telephone number and a smartphone which would be used by an employee to take orders and forward them to the kitchen.
 Availability is essential to provide good service.

 I decided to take an approach by implementing a chatbot to take orders from clients.
-Throughout a web application employees will track pending orders and mark them as completed once delivered.
+Throughout a web application employees will be able to track pending orders and mark them as completed once delivered.

 ## Getting Started